jjermann/dicedensity/README.md

 For all operations/methods defined below we assume that the corresponding random variables are independent.

-The standard string representation of a density (use `print(density)`) lists all outcomes together with their probabilites and also gives a (text) plot of the probability mass function.
+The standard string representation of a density (use `print(density)`) lists all outcomes together with their probabilities and also gives a (text) plot of the probability mass function.
 In addition also the expected value and the standard deviation is displayed.